-Back in October my husband and I did a 30 day green smoothie challenge with Simple Green Smoothies.
+Back in October my husband and I did a 30-day green smoothie challenge with Simple Green Smoothies.
 The idea was to have you drink a green smoothie every day for 30 days.
 Each week they emailed you a grocery list along with four different smoothie recipes to try.
-When we started this challenge I had been drinking green smoothies pretty much everyday, but was excited to try out some new recipes.
+When we started this challenge I had been drinking green smoothies pretty much every day, but was excited to try out some new recipes.
 I learned a lot about different greens you could use to make your ‘green smoothie’ and about different add-ins to sweeten the smoothie or add protein.
-When the challenge was over, my husband was disappointed because he thought I was going to stop making them, I got him hooked 😉 Since then I always make sure we both start our weekday with a nice healthy refreshing green smoothie and wanted to share a few of my favorite recipes and add-ins.
+For example, did you know that if you are struggling with pain, then adding a natural herbal supplement like kratom to your smoothie can help to ease your symptoms?
+In case you were not already aware, kratom is a derivative of an Asian evergreen tree.
+It contains the stimulant mitragynine and the narcotic 7-hydroxymitraginine.
+The substance has been used throughout history as an alternative approach to pain management.
+Moreover, some people even use kratom to manage the effects of withdrawal from opiates.
+That being said, on its own, kratom can have a slightly bitter taste that is similar to over-brewed tea leaves, and adding it to a smoothie can help to mask this unpleasant taste.
+If you would like to learn more about the potential health-boosting benefits of kratom, you can find plenty of brilliant resources online.
+Anyway, when the 30-day challenge was over, my husband was disappointed because he thought I was going to stop making him smoothies – I got him hooked 😉 Since then I always make sure we both start our weekday with a nice healthy refreshing green smoothie and wanted to share a few of my favorite recipes and add-ins.
 But if you want to try the Simple Green Smoothie Challenge for yourself, I highly suggest it.
 It’s FREE but they only run them every few months, the next challenge starts April 1st so sign up now here: 30-Day Green Smoothie Challenge.

 I made different categories on how to build the perfect smoothie, but you don’t have to choose ingredients from each category.
 Get creative, these are only simple suggestions and I’ll share some of my favorite recipes I use and others around the web towards the end of the post.